dataloudlabs/docker-chrome/README.md

     open vnc://127.0.0.1:5902

 ### **Once again, this is not completelly secure.
-Even using the X11 forwarding anyone might be temped to fiddle with the vnc connection on your localhost**
+Even using the X11 forwarding anyone might be temped to fiddle with the vnc connection on the side of your client host**